bialimed/zfq/README.md

 Compress:

-  1. Write number of reads, nucleotids, modification time and original md5sum in info file.
+  1. Write number of reads, nucleotides, modification time and original md5sum in info file.
-  2. Split FastQ three parts: headers, sequences (without new line) and qualities.
+  2. Split FastQ into three parts: headers, sequences (no new line) and qualities.
   3. Compress each part with zstd.
-  4. Store all compressed files and input info in tar archive.
+  4. Store all compressed files and input info in a tar archive.
-  5. Apply original modification time to archive.
+  5. Apply the original modification time to archive.
-  6. Decompress file in temporary file to compare md5sum of the original file and decompressed file.
+  6. Decompress the file into a temporary file to compare md5sum of the original file and decompressed file.

 Decompress:
   1. Extract files.
   2. Decompress with zstd.
-  3. Merge each parts (sequences are splitted using quality length).
+  3. Merge each part (sequences are splitted according to quality length).
   4. Apply original modification time to decompressed file.
   5. Compare md5sum of the original file (from info file) and decompressed file.